 - Broken bones - A fracture is a partial or complete break in the bone.
 When a fracture occurs, it is classified as either open or closed.

 Learn more about broken bones.

-- Lacerations - A laceration is tear or opening in the skin caused by an injury.
-Lacerations may be small, and need only minor treatment at home, or may be large enough to require emergency medical care.
+- Lacerations - A laceration is a tear or opening in the skin caused by an injury.
+Lacerations may be small, and only need minor treatment at home, or may be large enough to require emergency medical care.